zetawilson/trustpilot/FILE_STORAGE_README.md

 ## Next Steps

-When you're ready for production:
+For production deployment:
-1. Set up MongoDB Atlas (see `MONGODB_SETUP.md`)
+1. Ensure server has write permissions to the `data/` directory
-2. Update environment variables
+2. Set up automated backups of `data/feedback.json`
-3. Switch to MongoDB service implementation
+3. Monitor disk space and file size
-4. Test data migration
+4. Consider implementing file locking for high-traffic scenarios
-5. Deploy with MongoDB configuration
+5. Deploy with file storage configuration